PowerAruba/PowerArubaSW/Tests/README.md

 ## Executing Tests

 Assuming you have git cloned the PowerArubaSW repository.
-Go on tests folder and copy credentials.example.ps1 to credentials.ps1 and edit to set information about your switch (ipadress, login, password)
+Go on tests folder and copy credentials.example.ps1 to credentials.ps1 and edit to set information about your switch (ipaddress, login, password)

 Go after on integration folder and launch all tests via